-Provide Feedback to OJP on This Solicitation
+Provide Feedback to OJP

 To assist OJP in improving its application and award processes, we encourage applicants to provide feedback on this solicitation, the application submission process, and/or the application review/peer review process.
-Feedback can be provided to OJPSolicitationFeedback@usdoj.gov.
+Feedback may be provided to OJPSolicitationFeedback@usdoj.gov.